-- All club and county officers need to attend Officers Training to learn how to fulfill their officer role.
-They will receive information that they should take to every club meeting. - Clubs will re-elect officer positions when youth fail to fulfill the requirements of their office.
+- All club officers need to attend Officers Training to learn how to fulfill their officer role.
+They will receive information that they can take to every club meeting. - Clubs will re-elect officer positions when youth fail to fulfill the requirements of their office.